GoogleCloudPlatform/iap-gcip-web-toolkit/sample/authui/README.md

 any other name as the alias to use for this project.

-Note that it is not a requirement to have the same Firebase Hosting project as your CICP project.
+Note that it is not a requirement to have the same Firebase Hosting project as your GCIP project.
 It is only done here for convenience.
 Firebase Hosting is merely used as a static file hosting service here.
-However, if a different project is used, the Firebase hosting domain has to be whitelisted in the CICP list of authorized domains.
+However, if a different project is used, the Firebase hosting domain has to be whitelisted in the GCIP list of authorized domains.

 ### Configure multi-tenancy

-Enable multi-tenancy for the CICP project and configure a couple of tenants with different sign-in providers.
+Enable multi-tenancy for the GCIP project and configure a couple of tenants with different sign-in providers.
 You can do this by following the [multi-tenant quickstart documentation](https://docs.google.com/document/d/11xhYFb7wKeZ4OHfccJDwbRqhazYlQUSue5YXK8PiFME/).